Andrade-Diego/CS499/TensorFlowAPI/README.md

 ## Getting Started

 Loose Instructions: https://www.geeksforgeeks.org/ml-training-image-classifier-using-tensorflow-object-detection-api/
 * These are loose instructions that my own instructions will be slightly based on.
-Please only refer to these if my instructions are unclear at any point
+They are only meant to give a reference point to how I initially setup/trained my system- DO NOT follow these instructions.

 The instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

+### System Requirements
+* Windows 10, 64 bit

 ### Prerequisites